alexmcnurlin/dotfiles/README.md

 If you are trying to install this onto your local setup, let me know what can be done to make this easier.

+## Customization
+  Color settings for i3, Lemonbar, and Dunst are all

 TODO:
   * Add links and install commands for the different packages.